skynet/astronomer-ee/docs/index.md

 an active subscription license from Astronomer.

 ## Requirements
-The only requirement to get up and running is a running Kubernetes cluster.
+The only requirement to rocking is a running Kubernetes cluster.

 If you don't have Kubernetes installed already you can run it locally or easily deploy to clouds.